learning-zone/ielts-materials/writing.md

 ## Q. ***Unemployment remains the biggest challenge to school-leavers in most countries.
 How far do you agree with this assessment?
 What other challenges face young people today?***

+Unemployment is on the rise.
+In fact, even highly qualified graduates are now finding it difficult to get a job.
+There are several reasons behind this unfortunate development.
+The ongoing economic crisis is one of the main reasons of unemployment.
+Recession has forced many organizations to stop hiring new people.
+As a result, fresh graduates receive no job offer.
+Even employed people are getting laid off due to the financial turmoil in world’s major economies.
+It should also be noted that major economies like the US, the UK and Germany have long stopped growing.
+When economic growth remains stagnant, the need for new talent also diminishes.
+This is the main reason behind the increase in unemployment in the developed world.

+At the same time, there is an increase in the number of people graduating from universities.
+This is particularly true in the case of developing nations.
+Thanks to the economic growth in these nations, more and more students can now afford university education.
+For example, in India, the number of people who graduated in 2016 was significantly higher than the number of people who graduated from universities ten or fifteen years ago.
+Unfortunately, in spite of its rapid economic growth, the country still does not have enough jobs for all of its people.
+Another reason that leads to unemployment in developed nations is the outsourcing of jobs to developing nations where cheap labour is available.

+Unemployment is likely to be a cause for concern in the coming years too.
+In my opinion, young graduates should stop waiting for job offers from Fortune 500 companies.
+Instead, they should find jobs themselves.
+The internet has actually made this easier.
+It allows people to sell their products or services to interested parties all over the world.
+Also, graduates seeking employment must stop the obsession with white collar jobs.
+If they don’t mind sweating it out, jobs are still available.

+To conclude, unemployment can be attributed to two factors – the increase in the number of graduates and the decrease in economic growth.
+The only way to solve this problem is to encourage people to find employment themselves.
+This might require them to take up manual jobs but having a job is way better than having none at all.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>
 </div>